CHSPhani/SLRSoftwareV2/README.md

 The steps 1 and 2 in using this code

 1. MySql Database need to be created with name "slrv1".
-Creating Database essentially means that creating Tables and priliminary data.a .txt file called SLRDatabase.txt in this folder has SQL commands to do this.
+Creating Database essentially means that creating Tables and priliminary data.
+The file DBNotes.txt in this folder has instructions and SQL commands to do this.

 2. After creating the Database building and running this project enables to enter review data.